dkoston/go-qrcode/README.md

-go-qrcode
+go-remoteqr
 =========

-A (very) light golang convenience wrapper around [zbar](http://zbar.sourceforge.net/), used for qr code processing.
+A golang convenience wrapper around [zbar](http://zbar.sourceforge.net/), which will get a remote QR code image and process it.

 ## Requirements